MooersLab/pymolsnips/README.md

 You might also consider *Geany*.
 It is very lightweight, very fast, and very easily configurable.
 It is good editor if you care about agility.
-See the following for second opinions on the best Python editor [for beginners](https://www.slant.co/topics/18408/~python-ides-or-editors-for-beginners) and for [all users](https://www.slant.co/topics/366/~best-python-ides-or-editors).
+See the following for second opinions on the best Python editor [beginners](https://www.slant.co/topics/18408/~python-ides-or-editors-for-beginners) and for all [users](https://www.slant.co/topics/366/~best-python-ides-or-editors).
 Note that the **thonny** editor that was recommended for beginners is more of a training tool than a productive tool.
 It does not support code snippets, yet.

-The Jupyter Notebook is a popular platform for **literate programming** in the support of **rigorous and reproducible research**, even though it is a not a full-fledge text editor.
+The Jupyter Notebook is a popular platform for **literate programming** in the support of **rigorous and reproducible research**, even though it is a not a full-featured text editor.
 The Jupyter Notebook provides instant gratification by interleaving output in between blocks of code.
-Warning: so much instant gratification will chemically alter your brain.
-Jupyter Notebook will become your platform of first choice.
+Warning: too much instant gratification will alter your brain: Jupyter Notebook will become your platform of first choice.
-**Jupyter Notebook make coding fun**.
+**Jupyter Notebook makes coding fun**.
 Jupyter Notebooks have been used to assemble tutorials, manuscripts, and books.

-We demonstrate below how you can use PyMOL's Python interpreter inside a Jupyter Notebook.
+We demonstrate below how to use PyMOL's Python interpreter inside a Jupyter Notebook.
 To bring to bear the full power of a text editor onto a Jupyter Noteobook, you can edit and run blocks of code from a Jupyter Notebook inside PyCharm, Atom, Sublime Text, Spyder, Vim, VSC, Emacs and other text editors.
 We recommend using PyCharm, Spyder or VSC for the best experience.
 Sypder stand out is still allowing access to notebook extension from inside of Spyder.